Muukid/muGraphics/README.md

-# muGraphics v1.0.0
+# muGraphics v1.0.1

-muGraphics (acrynomized to "mug") is a public domain* single-file C library for high-level 2D cross-graphics-API rendering.
+muGraphics (acrynomized to "mug") is a public domain single-file C library for high-level 2D cross-graphics-API rendering.
 Its header is automatically defined upon inclusion if not already included (`MUG_H`), and the source code is defined if `MUG_IMPLEMENTATION` is defined, following the internal structure of:

 ```c
 #ifndef MUG_H